 Unfortunately, terms describing the relationships between parties sharing data are not interchangeable.
 Quantcast determines its role based on applicable law and the facts of its processing of personal data.
 In many relationships with advertiser partners or clients, Quantcast is a controller or joint controller, because of the role that Quantcast plays in defining exactly how data is used.
 This does not mean Quantcast has unfettered rights to use this data; rather, Quantcast's use of the data is usually restricted by contractual limitations.
-If you have guestions about this, please consult your agreement or ask your account representative.
+If you have questions about this, please consult your agreement or ask your account representative.

 Advertisers: Where the EU GDPR or the UK GDPR applies, Quantcast is a joint controller of personal data collected using Quantcast tags and pixels and of other personal data introduced into Quantcast's services by the advertiser.
-Where US state privacy law applies, Quantcast acts as a "third party."
+Where US state privacy law applies, Quantcast acts as a "third party" in the State of California and as a "processor" or such similar designation for all other applicable US states.